 J.M.
 Smucker to buy Hostess for $5.6 billion

-J.M.
-Smucker said it will purchase snack company Hostess for $5.6 billion, as the jelly giant seeks to expand its product offerings with iconic snacks such as Twinkies and Ho Hos, the company said in a statement on Monday.
+The jelly giant seeks to expand its product offerings with classic American snacks such as Twinkies, Donettes and Ho Hos.

 "With this acquisition, we are adding an iconic sweet snacking platform … to drive continued growth," J.M.
 Smucker CEO Mark Smucker said in the statement.

-Hostess reemerged in 2013 with a far less costly operating structure than its predecessor company and was no longer unionized.
-But, it wasn't long before the company declared bankruptcy again in 2016.
+However, the company's fortunes soon took a turn for the better in 2013, when investment firms Metropoulos and the Apollo Group bought Hostess for $410 million, saving the iconic cream-filled sponge cake from extinction.
+The Twinkies maker reemerged with a far less costly operating structure than its predecessor company and was no longer unionized.

+Three years later, Hostess went public with a stock offering that valued the company at more than $2 billion.

 Associated Press contributed reporting.
 This is a developing story.